psychemedia/storytelling-notes/hudden_dudden.md

 "It's ruinated I am entirely, out an' out," sez the lad.

 "It's ruinated ye desarve to be," sez Dan.
 "Ye thought little of ruinatin' this poor sthranger here beside me, when he come up to Dublin with his little grain of cattle, sthrivin' to make a support for the wife an' childre.
 It's ruinated ye ought to be, ye low-lifed hang-dog ye!
 Turn the daicent man out his cattle this instant, in as good condition as you got them, an' moreover nor that, laive with him the price of the two baistes which ye paid him, as a slight compinsation for the mintal throuble you have caused the poor fella.
-Then I'll forgive ye yer bargain, on condition that, as long as ye live in Dublin, ye'll never again thry to take in the poor an' the stranger, an' bring a bad name on the town! "
+Then I'll forgive ye yer bargain, on condition that, as long as ye live in Dublin, ye'll never again thry to take in the poor an' the stranger, an' bring a bad name on the town!"

 An' with a light heart, an' a heavy pocket, that poor man went home to his wife an' childre afther all; an' all by raison of Dan's cuteness.